 If financial planners are volunteering their time for free, then why do pro bono programs need funding?

 HOW TO APPLY

-	Each year, FFP awards grants to 501(c)(3) nonprofit organizations to fund the development of programs connecting volunteer financial planners to individuals and families in crisis or need.
+Each year, FFP awards grants to community-based and 501(c)(3) nonprofit organizations to fund the development of programs connecting volunteer financial planners to individuals and families in crisis or need.

 This year, FFP is proud to support 14 organizations leading pro bono financial planning programs for active military and veterans, low-income seniors, domestic violence survivors, people with cancer, and many more.

 Alexandra Armstrong Innovation Grant